Overview

 The exam has up to 90 questions (multiple choice and performance-based), a 90-minute time limit, and a passing score of 750/900.

 Security+ is a scenario-based exam.
-Questions do not ask "what is phishing" but "a user received an email appearing to come from HR requesting credentials — which type of attack is this, and what control would prevent it."
+Questions do not ask "what is phishing" but "a user received an email appearing to come from HR requesting credentials.
+Which type of attack is this, and what control would prevent it?"
 The difference matters for how you study.

 Exam Domains